 St Catharine's offers accommodation in College for all three or four years of the normal undergraduate course.
-We know accommodation is important to our students, and although St Catharine's rooms offer a variety of options, all are of excellent quality.

 - Where relevant, fourth years can also be housed in College accommodation.

 - Final-year linguists are counted as 'third years' for accommodation purposes.

 - From their fourth year onwards, vets and medics can apply for college graduate accommodation in the same way as other graduate students.